-Regional (BOA Conroe 10/5/2013) is an all day commitment; prelims and finals contest
+Regional (BOA Conroe, TX) - Occurs every year and is an all day commitment; prelims and finals contest.

-Super Regional (BOA San Antonio 11/2/2013) is an all day commitment; day trip on charter bus
+Super Regional (BOA San Antonio, TX) - Occurs every year and is an all day commitment; day trip on charter bus.

-On odd numbered years (like this year), our UIL competitions stop at the region level.
-On even years (like last year), UIL continues to Area and State.
+On odd numbered years, our UIL competitions stop at the region level.
+On even years, UIL continues to Area and State.

 that score a Superior rating (I) advance to UIL Area competition (@ Galena Park).
 Then, a certain number from Area advance to UIL State (@ San Antonio).